 International Fashion Business is run by teachers with expertise in the industry and international lecturers, includes field trips to a major company, a trade fair and a fashion show, and internship opportunities.
 The course is completed with two main projects: a startup as a product-driven company and the overseas expansion of a finance-driven label.

-The 9 month academic year goes from June to February, totals 700 teaching hours, and is valuable for 80 credits.
+Lessons take place from January to September and amount to a total of 700 contact hours.
+There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
 Candidates will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.

 The key areas of Company, Market and Sales are interlaced in the following eight course modules:

 Fashion systems, key players and calendars; contemporary brands and trends; world business issues; statistics and data mining; business intelligence; case scenario analysis.